FaisalDawod/Color-Palette-Generator-C/README.md

-# Color Palette Generator in C Version 1.2
+# Color Palette Generator Version 1.2

 ### Overview
 This application generates a color palette consisting of five colors each time the "Generate Palette" button is clicked.
 The user can copy the HEX-Code by clicking on the "Copy Hex" button.
 The colors are displayed on the webpage within colored boxes, represented as hex codes.